What Is a Soft Inquiry on Your Credit Report?

 What Is a Soft Inquiry?

 You may be surprised to see inquiries from businesses that you never applied for credit with.
 Some may even be businesses you've never heard of.
 Don't overreact; these are likely soft inquiries and aren't as serious as you might think.

 A soft inquiry, sometimes referred to as a soft pull, is made on your credit report whenever you check your credit report, a business checks your credit report for promotional purposes, or a business you already have an account with checks your credit report.
 For example, a credit card company may request your credit report to decide whether to send you a pre-approved credit card offer.

 Hard inquiries, on the other hand, are placed on your credit report whenever a business checks your credit report to approve your application for a credit card, loan or another credit-based service.
-Hard inquiries count for 10% of your credit score.
+Hard inquiries count for 10 percent of your credit score.
 While they'll stay on your credit report for two years, hard inquiries only impact your credit score for one year.

 Occasionally, a business will check your credit report for reasons other than to grant you credit.
 For example, rental car companies sometimes check credit if you're not using a major credit card.
 If you have questions about whether an inquiry will be hard or soft, you can ask the company who's pulling your credit report.
 You'll want to minimize hard inquiries if you're trying to maintain a good credit score—and especially if you're planning to apply for a major loan soon.